LUMCMRI/mri_safety_cases/en_US/index.md

 1. [Neurovascular Clip](Clip/case.md)

-## Colofon
+## Disclaimer

-* Comments are appreciated, you can send those to w.m.teeuwisse@lumc.nl
+* Comments are most welcome and appreciated, please send those to w.m.teeuwisse@lumc.nl
 * These cases are analysed according to local protocol.
 We present them for training purposes only and not as guidelines.